Devashrutha/SensLink-Vision/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
+SensLink is a custom LoRa Transceiver.
+It can store and transmit sensor data to a portable ground station module.
+The PCBs were designed using Altium Designer and KiCad.
 This project took much time and effort and is still a work in progress.
 It is the culmination of everything I learned during my engineering and my love for drones.
 Although it is still a work in progress in the programming department, fully written in `C/C++,` it is at a stage where it can be used.

 <div align="center">
   <img src="Pictures/Sensor and Ground Station.jpg" height="1081" width="694.8" >